-Continental Divide Trail – April 24, 2009
+CDT – April 24th, 2009

-Going into this hike I had the advantage of having finished another long distance hike on the PCT about 7 months earlier, and staying reasonable shape through the winter.
-I was in pretty good shape, but with the exception of Mr. K, the others were letting the trail beat them into “trail condition.”
+Going into this hike, I had the advantage of finishing the Pacific Crest Trail about seven months earlier and staying in reasonably good shape through the winter.
+Except for Mr. K, the others did not do any training before the hike and chose to let the trail beat them into “trail condition.”
 After the first day of “newness” had worn off, the brutality of the desert in April had begun to set in for the group.

-The first night had ended with a couple of hikers yelling at me to give them my water as they arrived, while I tried to calmly lead them to the cache where gallon jugs were stored.
-Delirious from thirst and heat, they had staggered right past the big steel box with water jugs.
+The first night had ended with two hikers yelling at me to give them my water as they arrived while I tried to calmly lead them to the cache where gallon jugs were stored.
+Delirious from thirst and heat, they had staggered past the big steel box with water jugs.

 I found off-trail hiking fun, but I was in the minority.
-I pushed through the bushes, heading back down to give the others the lay of the land.
-Everyone was up, in the middle of packing, and as I brightly described the upcoming “adventure,” or lack of a trail, they just stared at me, as if a little shell shocked.
+I pushed back through the bushes, returning to give the others the lay of the land.
+Everyone was up, in the middle of packing, and as I described the upcoming “adventure,” or lack of a trail, they stared at me as if a little shell-shocked.

-A few minutes later I walked up to find the others stretched out in the shade of a scraggly bush, which was leaning over the side of the dirt road and providing them a little shade.
+A few minutes later, I walked up to find the others stretched out in the shade of a scraggly bush, leaning over the side of the dirt road and providing a little shade.
 It was the first shade they had arrived at on the dry, barren road, and they were taking advantage of it.

-There was no shade, so I set up my tarp, and JB sat under it with me, both of us beginning to doze off, when I suddenly heard an engine and looked up to see Ron waving from the window of a Border Patrol truck.
+There was no shade, so I set up my tarp, and JB sat under it with me; both of us were beginning to doze off when I suddenly heard an engine and looked up to see Ron waving from the window of a Border Patrol truck.
 He’d had enough of the heat and the desert and was heading into town – away in a swirl of dust!
-As he drove away, images of bowls of ice cream, and ice cold sodas immediately popped into my mind.
+As he drove away, images of bowls of ice cream and ice-cold sodas immediately popped into my mind.